gpolaert/agileek.github.io/_drafts/2015-04-12-docker-cmd.md

 Docker wrapped my command within a shell script.
 So what, that's not that big a deal right?

-In fact, if you look at the docker [documentation][docker_cmd_doc], you dont see anything useful.
+In fact, if you look at the docker [documentation][docker_cmd_doc], you don't see anything useful.
 You have to look at the [ENTRYPOINT][docker_entrypoint_doc] documentation and dig into it a little to see that:

 > The shell form prevents any CMD or run command line arguments from being used, but has the disadvantage that your ENTRYPOINT will be started as a subcommand of /bin/sh -c, which does not pass signals.
 This means that the executable will not be the container's PID 1 - and will not receive Unix signals - so your executable will not receive a SIGTERM from docker stop <container>.

 ## Conclusion

-Dont use the most intuitive syntax in the CMD or ENTRYPOINT command, use the exec form.
+Don't use the most intuitive syntax in the CMD or ENTRYPOINT command, use the exec form.
 If you replace the CMD command in the dockerfile by this one:
 {% highlight docker %}
 CMD ["java", "-jar", "docker-stop-test-0.1-SNAPSHOT.jar"]
 {% endhighlight %}

-Then everything works like a charm, the SIGTERM is received and the java application save it's list into the data file before exiting.
+Then everything works like a charm, the SIGTERM is received and the java application save its list into the data file before exiting.

 ## DIY

 If you want to try it by yourself, everything is on my [github repository][sources].
-You have two shell script: ```docker-build-all.sh``` and ```docker-run-all.sh```.
+You have two shell scripts: ```docker-build-all.sh``` and ```docker-run-all.sh```.
 The first will build the images with the bad syntax and the good one.
 The second script will run containers from these images, wait 5 seconds, stop them.

 You can then check in ```dataFolder-bad-cmd/data``` and ```dataFolder-good-cmd/data``` to see the differences.